Radar and Event Camera Fusion for Agile Robot Ego-Motion Estimation: Continuous-time Estimation

 We consider the radar measurement obtained from \ref{velocity_sec}, ${}^{\mathcal{R}}\hat{\vbf}_{\text{r}}$, which includes the true linear velocity corrupted by a constant bias and a time-varying noise, namely

 where $\boldsymbol{\xi}_v^k$ is a Gaussian white noise $\boldsymbol{\xi}_{\vbf}^k\sim \mathcal{N}(\mathbf{0},\Sigma_{\vbf} )$.
-Speicifically, in this part we consider to directly integrate the velocity obtained from doppler measurements in a loosely-coupled manner to simplify the problem.
+Specifically, in this part we directly integrate the velocity obtained from Doppler measurements in a loosely-coupled manner to simplify the problem.
 All points within a scan are used to first calculate the ego-motion velocity, then the velocity error term can be calculated as